branflake2267/Sandbox/README.md

 #GWTP
 A complete model-view-presenter framework to simplify your next GWT project.

+#New GWTP Home
-Git hub is the new source home - While we move you can find the documentation here: http://gwt-platform.googlecode.com
+While we move you can find the documentation here: http://gwt-platform.googlecode.com

 ##Plugins